IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 The task of a script is to say yes or no regarding whether a transaction can consume an output.

-Next we'll go over the Plutus Tx code for the auction validator.
+Next, we'll go over the Plutus Tx code for the auction validator.
 The full source code can be found in `AuctionValidator.hs <https://github.com/input-output-hk/plutus/blob/master/doc/read-the-docs-site/tutorials/AuctionValidator.hs>`_.

 Defining data types